On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Discussion

-Our dust evolution predictions also capture key features seen in recent high-$z$ surveys.
-The delayed growth and large scatter in dust mass ($M_\mathrm{dust}$) in our models parallel the diversity observed by \citet{Rodighiero.etal.2023} and \citet{Barrufet.etal.2023}, and match the quenching or decline in dust content seen in \textsc{FIRE} simulations \citep{Choban.etal.2025}.
-The \textsc{CROC} simulations \citep{Esmerian2022} predict steady dust growth in massive halos, whereas our delayed feedback scenario instead produces a pronounced quench over similar cosmic timescales.
-This difference likely reflects our assumption that $M_\mathrm{ISM}=\Mg$, which may overestimate dust destruction in gas-rich halos.
+Our dust evolution predictions capture key features seen in recent high-$z$ surveys.
+The delayed growth and large scatter in dust mass ($\Mdust$) in our models parallel the diversity observed by \citet{Rodighiero.etal.2023} and \citet{Barrufet.etal.2023}, and match the quenching or decline in dust content seen in \textsc{FIRE-2} simulations \citep{Choban.etal.2025}.
+In contrast, the \textsc{CROC} simulations \citet{Esmerian2022} predict steady dust growth in massive halos, whereas our delayed feedback scenario produces a pronounced quench over similar timescales - likely reflecting our assumption that $M\_{\rm ISM} = \Mg$, which may overestimate dust destruction in gas-rich halos.

-Taken together, these comparisons show that burst-driven, delayed feedback—particularly when combined with reionization suppression—naturally explains several observed high-$z$ trends: oscillatory enrichment, large scatter in $Z_\mathrm{g}$, decoupled stellar and gas-phase metallicities, and stochastic dust evolution.
+Taken together, these comparisons show that burst-driven, delayed feedback, when combined with reionization suppression, can naturally explain several observed high-$z$ trends - oscillatory enrichment, large scatter in $\Zg$, decoupled stellar and gas-phase metallicities, and stochastic dust evolution.
 At the same time, the split between observational cases favouring delayed versus instantaneous feedback underscores the need for joint constraints using metallicity, dust content, and star formation variability to fully pin down feedback timescales in early galaxies.